VJ-EVJ/One-shot-timer-schematic-for-AC-spot-welder/README.md

 ### **Mode B – Manual**
 When switch **SW3** is *closed*, the SSR turns off immediately if SW1 is released before the timer finishes counting.
-This mode is useful for lonnger welds (in the range of seconds) when the operator may want to **abort the weld instantly** if the spot begins to overheat or burn.
+This mode is useful for longer welds (in the range of seconds) when the operator may want to **abort the weld instantly** if the spot begins to overheat or burn.

 ---